The local area

 We (Annette & Fraser) have been running Hall Farm House bed & breakfast for over twenty years.
 We’ve lived in the Peak District since the late seventies, and are always happy to offer advice about things to see and do in the local area.

-The village of Litton is well-known in the area for hosting regular events such as traditional Well Dressing in summer.
-It is well-served by a local pub and a small shop, and is accessible by public transport or car.
+The village of Litton is well-known in the area for hosting regular events such as traditional well dressing in summer.
+It is well-served by a local pub and a small shop, and is accessible via public transport or car.

 We didn’t just choose to set up our bed & breakfast in Litton because of the great community.
 The Peak District holds some of Britain’s most picturesque landscapes, resplendent with rolling hills, drystone walls, and plenty of trees.
 Chosen by walkers, cyclists, and holiday-makers alike, there’s lots of things to see and do in some spectacular surroundings.